Muphet/eve-ship-comparator/README.md

 See it live [here](http://eve-ship-comparator.herokuapp.com/?frigate).

+API documentation (in progress) can be found [here](http://nhusher.github.com/eve-ship-comparator/apidocs/).

 A ship comparison tool for Eve Online.
 This is mostly an exploration of sharing code between a nodejs server and a javascript-enabled client.
 The client and server share the same object model and many of the same templates.
 I anticipate sharing more template code as the project progresses, eventually being able to render everything client-side